BillyPanggiri/Face_recognition_dblib/README.md

-Using DLIB and Cmake for install the face_recognition OpenCV for the camera on
+Using DLIB and Cmake for install the face_recognition Using OpenCV for the camera on